10 inspiring user onboarding examples: great UX, better user engagement

-Our top 5 user onboarding flows will inspire you to prototype excellent onboarding experiences for web and mobile apps
+Our top 10 user onboarding examples will inspire you to prototype UX-friendly onboarding experiences

 All users appreciate a helping hand to get them started on a product or feature sometimes.
 And that’s where user onboarding comes in.